gb-it/codejam-cap-nodejs/exercises/01/readme.md

 Extensions can be installed directly in VS Code from the extension marketplace, or manually from a file.
 In this case the extension for CDS language support is available in the form of a file.

-Go to the [Cloud section of the SAP Development Tools website](https://tools.hana.ondemand.com/#cloud) and find the "CDS Language Support for Visual Studio Code" section.
+:point_right: Go to the [Cloud section of the SAP Development Tools website](https://tools.hana.ondemand.com/#cloud) and find the "CDS Language Support for Visual Studio Code" section.
 Follow the instructions there to download and subsequently install the extension.

 When successfully installed, you should see the extension thus: